demisto/content/Packs/XSOARmirroring/Integrations/XSOARmirroring/README.md

 ### xsoar-get-incident

 ***
-Retrieve incident and entries from remote XSOAR.
+Retrieve incident and entries from the remote Cortex XSOAR.

 #### Base Command